-We Represent Victims of Harassment, Discrimination and Wage Violations in the Workplace:
+We Represent Victims of Sexual Harassment, Discrimination and Wage Violations in the Workplace:

 Federal and California laws protect individuals in protected classes from harassment.
 Fernandez & Lauby represents clients who have been subjected to various forms of discrimination, harassment, and wage and hour violations, including: